clearlinux/dockerfiles/openvino/README.md

 #### MODEL_PATH
 The chosen model path, automatically set by the entrypoint script.

-For example, if using alexnet model to do classification, two environment variables need to be passed to the container.
+For example, if using mobilenetv2-int8-tf-0001 model to do classification, two environment variables need to be passed to the container.
 Details can refer to the deployment below.